mablack/cordova-diagnostic-plugin/README.md

 #### Parameters

-- {function} successCallback - The callback which will be called when diagnostic of camera is successful.
-This callback function have a boolean param with the diagnostic result.
+- {Function} successCallback -  The callback which will be called when diagnostic is successful.
+This callback function is passed a single boolean parameter with the diagnostic result.
-- {function} errorCallback - The callback which will be called when diagnostic of camera encounters an error.
-This callback function have a string param with the error.
+- {Function} errorCallback -  The callback which will be called when diagnostic encounters an error.
+This callback function is passed a single string parameter containing the error message.

 #### Example usage